 The Blu-Blu cafe / lounge / bar / Internet cafe is a good place on Mykonos to get on the net or transfer pictures from your camera to a USB stick.

 Or, as you see here, to use a raised commode style toilet and wash your hands.

 So you wonder what a typical bathroom looks like in a nice budget hotel on Mykonos?
-Here you go — this is the full setup at the Philippi Hotel, a very nice place to stay.
-It's at Kalogera 25 in Hora, +30-22890-22294, firstname.lastname@example.org.
+Here you go — this is the full setup at the Philippi Hotel at Kalogera 25 in Hora.
+It was a very nice place to stay in 2010.
+By 2021 it had been converted into a high-end jewelry store.

 Here's the bathroom at the Poseidon Hotel, overlooking the harbor town of Ormos on the island of Ios.